If you’ve ever picked up a Diesel jacket or pair of jeans and thought, “Why does this cost so much compared to other brands?” — you’re not alone.

 Is Diesel overpriced?

-From a manufacturing standpoint, no. The complexity and development justify the cost.
+From a manufacturing standpoint, no. The level of material development and finishing complexity justifies the premium cost.

 Yes.
-Most pieces are built to hold shape and finish over time.
+Most pieces are engineered to maintain their specific finish and structural integrity over long-term wear.

 Internal Reference